Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Identifies a bill pay transaction where a recurring or incremental payment is delayed and charged at a future date.

 ## Derived Unique Key Per Transaction
 Derived Unique Key Per Transaction (DUKPT) allows the encryption of a PIN via the use of a unique key for each transaction.
+DUKPT system of derived keys is used in a point-of-sale (POS) environment where the merchant can accept transactions from a large number of unique [PIN entry](?path=docs/Resources/Master-Data/Pin-Block.md) devices.
+This technique involves the use of a non-secret key serial number and a secret base derivation key.
+On each transaction, the PIN pad derives a unique key based on a previous key and the key serial number.
+Terminal encrypts the PIN with this derived key, and sends both the encrypted PIN and the key serial number to the Host.
 See also [Key Management](#key-management).

 ## Doing Business As
 Doing business as (DBA) refers to the specific name and location of the merchant's store where a transaction is made.